The 2019 sequel to my 2016 article in Brewery History

 Further evidence on the essence of gruit

-Through the ages people have wondered what wat the nature of gruit was.
+Through the ages people have wondered about the nature of gruit.
 Many, often bizarre theories have formed and were also rejected.
 Most often gruit was interpreted as grain or malt, but people just couldn’t figure out how.

-The oldest Latin sources present gruit in terms like ‘negotium generale fermentate cervisie’, meaning something as ‘fermented graindrink’.
+The oldest Latin sources present gruit in terms like ‘negotium generale fermentate cervisie’, meaning something as ‘main stuff (for) fermented graindrink’.
 Later there are more informative terms as ‘polenta’, ‘pigmentum’ en ‘frumentum vulgariter dicitur Gruyt’.
-These all have in common that they have nothing to do with herbs.
+All these have in common that they have nothing to do with herbs.
 Especially polenta and frumentum point to grain and in later sources indications like that continue constantly.

 My 2016 article concluded gruit must have been boiled down wort and connected this to graut and grout from respectively Scandinavia and England.
 This theory is endorsed by many more clues I will present below.